Futures closely track the underlying indices

 Resources

-[2] In the below charts, the fair value futures price was calculated using linearly interpolated rates from the USD SOFR OIS curve.
+[2] The fair value futures price was calculated using linearly interpolated rates from the USD SOFR OIS curve.

 All examples in this report are hypothetical interpretations of situations and are used for explanation purposes only.
 The views in this report reflect solely those of the author and not necessarily those of CME Group or its affiliated institutions.
 This report and the information herein should not be considered investment advice or the results of actual market experience.